What Does it Mean to be Meek and Why They Are Blessed?

 What image does meekness conjure up in your mind?
-A mousey, dutiful wife at the hands of overbearing husband?
+A mousey, dutiful wife at the hands of an overbearing husband?
 The prey of a bully?
 A weak wimp?
 Nothing could be further from the truth.
 Some of the strongest people who have ever lived were meek.

 Meek in the Greek is the word praus, meaning mildness or gentleness of spirit, soft.
 In the context of this verse, meekness is humility toward God and people.
 Some have described meekness as "having the right or the power to do something, but refraining for the benefit of someone else."

 The word praus could be used to describe a gentle breeze, a soothing medicine, or a colt that has been broken in.

 To elaborate, let's look at the colt analogy.
 A colt who is unbroken runs free and wild.
 He is out of control and cannot be of any use until he is broken in.
 When the master puts bit and bridle on him and breaks him in, he becomes a submissive, gentle, and self-controlled animal, ready to be of use to his master.

 A gentle breeze is a wind under control.
 It is soft and gentle, but yet it pushes a windmill to create power.